Last updated: July 5, 2018

 When you connect your content to SociableKIT, you still own it.
 You do, however, give us permission to use it in the ways necessary to provide our services.
 For example, when you connect a photo album, you give us the right to save it, and also to display it on your site at your direction.
 We also may promote or feature your site, but you can opt out if you don’t want us to do that.

 2.1.
 Your User Content Stays Yours.
-Users of the Services may provide us with content, including without limitation text, photos, images, audio, video, code, contents from your Facebook page and any other materials (“User Content”).
+Users of the Services may provide us with content, including without limitation text, photos, images, audio, video, code, contents from your Facebook page, Instagram accounts, YouTube account (by using SociableKIT, you agree to be bound by the YouTube Terms of Service) and any other materials (“User Content”).
 Your User Content stays yours.
 These Terms don’t give us any rights to User Content, except for the limited rights that enable us to provide, improve, promote and protect the Services as described herein.

 2.2.
 Your License To Us.
 When you provide User Content via the Services, you grant SociableKIT a non-exclusive, worldwide, perpetual, royalty-free, sublicensable, transferable right and license to use, host, store, reproduce, modify, create derivative works of (such as those resulting from translations, adaptations or other changes we make so that User Content works better with the Services), communicate, publish, publicly display, publicly perform and distribute User Content for the limited purposes of allowing us to provide, improve, promote and protect the Services.